msperlin/beautiful-jekyll/_posts/2017-08-24-Switching_to_Linux.md

 I hope this post gives some pointers for those considering making the change.
 You can find [many tutorials](https://www.google.com.br/search?q=how+to+install+linux+mint&oq=how+to+install+linux+mint&aqs=chrome..69i57l2j69i60l3j69i59.2670j0j4&sourceid=chrome&ie=UTF-8) in the internet about how to install and use Linux mint.

+A couple of good ideas from Eric Jacobsen (comments section) before you start out:

+- You can use VirtualBox to easily try out Linux Mint or other distributions before settling on one and investing the time to set it up.

+- You can install XFCE desktop environment on the Cinnamon distribution, for lighter resource usage.
+(Cinnamon and XFCE are both desktop environments.
+Try on virtualbox first if desired.)
+The login page allows you to specify which of the installed desktop environment to use, so it is easy to switch between them.

+- Note that Mint is derived from Ubuntu, which is derived from Debian, thus Mint uses the Debian package manager.
+This is pretty important because you may be using it a lot, and Mint benefits from packages created for Ubuntu and Debian.

+- An alternative to installing TeX packages is using ShareLaTex or Overleaf to use TeX online.